edvb/tisp/doc/tisp.1.md

 # tisp \- tiny lisp

-Tisp programming language interpreter.
+Tisp programming language default interpreter.
 Read and evaluate all files in order given, if file name is `-` read from `stdin`.
-If no files are supplied launch REPL.
+If no files are supplied launch the read-evaluate-print-loop (REPL) for interactive running of commands.

 ## Options

 #### -c COMMAND

-Read *COMMAND* as a line of Tisp code and print result
+Read *COMMAND* as a line of Tisp code, evaluate and print result

+#### -r

+Launch the REPL prompt.
+Default if no arguments are given.
+Useful for loading files and then running REPL after.
+Equivalent to -c '(repl)'

 #### -h